‘The Voice’ Contestant Meghan Linsey Bitten By Poisonous Spider, Tells Her Story

 As of late, Linsey’s Instagram photos have shown that the area on her face seems to be healing, and her fans have continued to leave encouraging comments.

 “I think that people appreciate it when you’re real.
 I’m like, ‘What am I going to do?
 Be hiding this thing that I’m going through?'”
-The Voice contestant told People.
+Linsey told People.
 “And honestly, it’s nice to raise awareness.
 It’s not talked about a lot and I have a way to get the word out.”

 Linsey was part of the country music duo Steel Magnolia, active during the late 2000s and early 2010s.
 They released a self-titled album in 2011 that made it all the way to no. 7 on the Billboard 200 chart.
-After splitting in 2013, Linsey would ultimately try out as a contestant on The Voice Season 8.
+After splitting 2013, Linsey would ultimately try out as a contestant on The Voice Season 8.
 Her bluesy, country style of singing impressed coaches Adam Levine, Pharrell Williams and Christina Aguilera, who all turned their chairs for her.
 After losing in the Battle Rounds, coach Blake Shelton “stole” her, and she would go on to thrive on his team.

 Throughout Season 8 of The Voice, Linsey charted above many of her fellow contestants on iTunes, making it to the Top 10 for her covers of “Amazing Grace”, Little Big Town’s “Girl Crush”, and David Allen Coe’s “Tennessee Whiskey”, in addition to her original song, “Change My Mind”.
 She made it all the way to The Voice finale but finished as the runner-up, losing to Sawyer Fredericks.

-After The Voice, Linsey released an EP called Believer, and released a single last year called “Exes and Friends”, which featured The Bachelor star Juan Pablo Galavis in the music video for the song.
+After The Voice, Linsey released an EP called Believer, and released a single last year called “Exes and Friends”, which featured The Bachelor star Juan Pablo Galavis in music video for the song.

 Linsey is slated to perform at the Gulf Coast Salute Air Show After Party on Saturday, April 22 in Panama City Beach, Fla.
 She will also be performing at Good Times of Olean in Olean, N.Y. on June 1, and The Cove in Depew, N.Y. on June 2.